"Possible faces" (b)

 Alkinoos: a friend at the end

 Odysseus is shipwrecked on the coast of the island of Skheria (Phaeacia in some translations).
 Alkinoos is the wise king of the Phaiacians.
 He is married with the even wiser Arete.
 They have five sons and one daughter, Nausikaa.
 The daughter is playing a special role in the story.
 She finds the castaway and takes care of him.
-She falls in love, but Odysseus plays for time.
+She falls in love, but Odysseus hold off.
 According to some sources (Aristotle and Dicktys of Crete) Nausikaa later marries the son of Odysseus and Penelope, Telemachos.
 Skheria is the last stage of Odysseus’ long journey.
 Alkinoos brings him home to Ithaca with an enormous amount of gifts.
 During his stay on Skheria Odysseus recounts his adventures to Alkinoos and his court.
 His storytelling to Alkinoos is a large part of Homer’s Odyssee (Book 6 to 13).

 I tried to depict Alkinoos in a sculpture.
 Not as an old man with a beard and with the signs of his dignity, but as the seafarer he is, with a hat against the coldness of the winds, and as father of a large family.